stephencweiss/stephencharlesweiss.com/content/blog/2019-07-11/psql-insert-multiple-values.md

 > *`(value[, …] )`*
 > The required grouped expression that describes the values to be inserted.
 There should be one*value*for each specified column, separated by commas.
 These values may be expressions themselves (e.g., an operation between two values), or constants.
 >
 > Each *`value`* following the `VALUES` clause must be of the same data type as the column it is being inserted into.
-If the optional column-target expression is omitted, PostgreSQL will expect there to be one value for each column in the literal order of the table’s structure.
+If the optional column-target expression is omitted, PostgreSQL will expect there to be one value for each column in the literal order of the table's structure.
 If there are fewer values to be inserted than columns, PostgreSQL will attempt to insert a default value (or the `NULL` value, if there is no default) for each omitted value.

-The description alludes to the fact that the values can have multiple, but the demonstration doesn’t show how and the examples left me wanting.
+The description alludes to the fact that the values can have multiple, but the demonstration doesn't show how and the examples left me wanting.
 This is not a knock on the authors.
-The book’s excellent.
-It’s more my continuing struggles reading documentation and parsing out what’s _not_ explicit.
+The book's excellent.
+It's more my continuing struggles reading documentation and parsing out what's _not_ explicit.

 So, as I tend to do, I came up with the following example to make it painfully obvious:
 ```sql